Lifting of vector-valued automorphic forms: Vector-valued automorphic forms

 \section{Vector-valued automorphic forms}

 This section reviews the basics of vector-valued automorphic forms that we need to understand and prove the main results of the article.
-In \cite{Bajpai2019} and \cite{BBF}, the authors studied vvaf associated to Fuchsian groups of the first kind of even weight.
-The even weight is a necessary condition to be able to define $j(\cdot,\cdot),$ as we mentioned in the previous section.
+In~\cite{Bajpai2019} and~\cite{BBF}, the authors studied vector-valued automorphic forms associated with Fuchsian groups of the first kind of even weight.

-We shall study vvaf associated to pre-image of the Fuchsian groups in $\text{SL}_2(\R).$ This will allow us a slight improvement, i.e. we will be able to work with any integer weight, not just the even ones.
-Our treatment to vector-valued automorphic forms in this section closely follow~\cite{Gannon1}.
+Given an element $\gamma=\tmt{a}{b}{c}{d}\in \rG,$ we denote $j(\gamma,\tau)=c\tau+d.$ However, if we take an element $\gamma=\overline{\tmt{a}{b}{c}{d}}\in \text{PSL}_2(\R),$ we can not define $j(\gamma,\tau)$ in this way because of one possible sign factor.
+In~\cite{Bajpai2019} and~\cite{BBF}, this sign factor was redundant as the authors worked with even weights vector-valued automorphic forms, and therefore, it always comes with even power.
+Therefore, the even weight is necessary to define $j(\cdot,\cdot)$.
+In this article, we shall mainly work inside $\text{SL}_2(\R)$.
+This will allow us a slight improvement, i.e. we can work with any integer weight, not just the even ones.
+Our treatment of vector-valued automorphic forms in this section closely follows~\cite {Gannon1}.